pablobarbera/Rfacebook/README.md

 This package provides a series of functions that allow R users to access Facebook's API to get information about users and posts, and collect public status updates that mention specific keywords.

+_NOTE_ : the following documentation is outdated, since many functions stopped working when Facebook deprecated version 0.1 of the Graph API.
+I am working on an updated version that will be up soon.
+In the meantime, check the documentation of the package for more information about what functions are available.

 Current CRAN release is 0.3.
 To install the most updated version (0.4) from GitHub, type:

 ```